CookiePie1/AppAero/projects/Q3/one-roof-city/readme.md

 ## What are the challenges associated with Interior Urbanism?
 * Mainly, that people often get lost inside large, poorly planned indoor spaces that often grow organically rather than in a designed fashion
 * Lack of access to fresh air or the outside world in general.
 Consider the greek myth about the Lotus flowers: the people were stuck on the island and forgot about anything else that happened outside of their shrunken world.
+* Living for long periods of time in confined spaces, no matter how large they actually are, can have major mental health impacts on residents.
 * Overall, building entire cities on the scale of a few buildings is usually impractical and not a good idea.
 Particularly, you limit the growth capacity of your "city" and it is usually not necessary or right to confine people to a building for an extended period of time.

 ## Sketches and Visual Ideas